Home » Pain Management

 Any exercise that you can do will help.
 Exercise releases feel-good chemicals which make us less aware of discomfort.
 These chemicals elevate our moods.
 For this reason, we do recommend exercise.
 Talk to your doctor if you need help finding the right form of exercise for your particular health problem.

 If you’re taking prescription medications for pain relief, and they have the capacity to be habit-forming, be sure that you don’t abuse them.
 Avoiding addiction is vital.
 Your doctor will likely already have warned you about chemical dependency and taken measures in order to boost the chances that you won’t get hooked.
 Never turn to illegal painkillers or other street drugs in order to relieve pain.
 Some of these are extremely dangerous and you’ll never be quite sure what you’re taking.
+Fortunately, in the UK you can still legally buy strong painkillers online.
+Although certain narcotics are restricted such as Dihydrocodeine and Tramadol, you can still buy prescription-strength codeine medications.
+Co-Codamol contains 30mg of codeine and 500mg of paracetamol.
+You can buy co-codamol 500/30mg in the UK with no prescription (click link) and get it supplied as Paracetamol/Comp 30/500mg from inside the EU by a licensed pharmacist, and the purchase includes a free RX from an EU registered doctor and free courier delivery.

 Focusing on relieving pain in healthy ways, according to your doctor’s instructions, while leading a healthy lifestyle and practicing stress management techniques, will be the best formula for success.